AJAYKUMAR-B-S/Namaste-React/Episode-02--Igniting-our-APP/Theory/Episode-02-Theory.md

 ## Q: What is `Tree Shaking`?

-A: `Tree shaking` is process of removing the unwanted code that we do not use while developing the application.
-In computing, tree shaking is a dead code elimination technique that is applied when optimizing code.
+A: `Tree shaking` is an optimization technique used in modern `JavaScript bundlers` to eliminate dead code (unused code) from the final bundle.

 ## Q: What is `Hot Module Replacement`?

-A: `Hot Module Replacement`, on the other hand, is a technique that updates the application in real-time without requiring a full-page refresh.
+A: `Hot Module Replacement`, on the other hand, is a technique that `updates the application in real-time without requiring a full-page refresh`.

 ## Q: List down your favorite `5 superpowers of Parcel` and describe any 3 of them in your own words.